 Standards of Behavior

-- Firefly Arts Collective will not condone any behavior that endangers its ability to hold the annual festival and other community events.
+- Firefly Arts Collective will respond to any participant behavior that directly endangers its participants or its ability to hold the annual festival and other community events.

 Firefly Arts Collective recognizes and supports photography at our Events as a form of expression and participation valued by many Fireflies.
 Some participants feel that photography at Events or the use or publication of personal images negatively affects their experiences, and our Photography Policy is intended to help Fireflies navigate competing desires about photography.